NethServer/docs/administrator-manual/en/disaster_recovery.rst

    .. note::

-       Third-party repositories will not be restored by disaster recovery procedure.
+       Third-party repositories are not restored by the disaster recovery procedure.
-       If the original machine had some third-party repository enabled, remember to install them before proceeding with the restore.
+       If the original machine has some third-party repository enabled, remember to install it before proceeding with the restore.

 New Server Manager